Narrow Neck to Castle Head Lookout (Scenic Views)

 Castle Head Lookout

-On the other side of Narrow Neck is the Megalong Valley, which you can’t actually see from the Castle Head lookout.
+On the other side of Narrow Neck is the Megalong Valley, which you can’t actually see from the lookout point.

-Once you’ve finished admiring the views from Castle Head, retrace your steps to the management trail and the parking area.
+Once you’ve finished taking in the views, simply retrace your steps back to the management trail and parking area!

 More Hiking

-You can read more about this Narrow Neck walking trail on the NSW National Parks website.
+For more details about the Narrow Neck walking trail, you can visit the NSW National Parks website.

 Castle Head Lookout in the Blue Mountains